-The Secretary General or a person designated by him or her by joint agreement with the Chairman of the committee is responsible for the secretariat of the NRC Committee and for preparing the minutes of its meetings.
+The secretary general or a person designated by him or her by joint agreement with the chairman of the committee is responsible for the secretariat of the NRC Committee and for preparing the minutes of its meetings.
 These minutes set out the different points of view expressed at the meeting as well as the final position adopted by the committee.

-The minutes are kept at the disposal of all members of the board of directors at the general secretariat.
+The minutes are kept at the disposal of all members of the board of directors with the secretary general.